-After receipt of the financial aid notification (email) letter, aid will be disbursed according to the disbursement schedule.
+After receipt of the financial aid notification email, aid will be disbursed according to the disbursement schedule.
 If the first disbursement date is missed, then the first disbursement will be within four weeks of receiving your Award Notification.

 Enrollment in late start classes will not be counted until the second and third major grant disbursements.

 All checks will be mailed to the address on file with Enrollment Services.
-In cases of special circumstances as determined by the financial aid supervisor, a check may be made available to pick up.
-Documentation of special circumstances may be required.
+In cases of special circumstances as determined by the financial aid administrator, a check may be made available to pick up.
+Documentation of special circumstances is required.

 Early Check Release